Asylum: What Makes a Case Strong or Weak?

 Manager

-Han Yin arrived in the U.S. in 2000 and successfully earned a degree in dental hygiene.
-She is now building a thriving career in dental health.
-Beyond her professional pursuits, Han is a passionate advocate for democracy, human rights, and justice.
-Having personally known women who have suffered from gender-based violence, she is dedicated to supporting and assisting them.
+Han Yin arrived in the U.S. in 2000 and earned a degree in dental hygiene.
+She is a passionate advocate for democracy, human rights, and justice, supporting women who have suffered from gender-based violence.

 Annie K. Regina